rsilva19/ecig_trends.github.io/final_report.md

 cigarette smokers, older youth, males, white individuals, and people who perceived e-cigarettes to be less harmful than cigarettes.
 Our findings match the results of previous studies geared towards investigating patterns of e-cigarette use among youth.
-However, it is surprising that all seven variables included in the logistic regression model are significant (`p < 0.05`).
-This includes the rate of viewing e-cigarette ads on the Internet, a novel addition to the literature.
+We also found a significant association between the rate of viewing e-cigarette ads on the Internet and e-cigarette use, a novel addition to the literature.
 Individuals who viewed more ads online were more likely to use e-cigarettes.
 Additionally, we were able to determine that legislation restricting youth access to e-cigarettes has increased steadily from 2011 to 2018